YasuhiroYoshida/IceCreamTruck/README.md

 # README

-**This is a take-home test I was given by a company which wanted to test my skills.**
+**This is a take-home test I was given by a company called ListenField, which wanted to evaluate me.**

-This was a take-home test I was given by a company which wanted to test my skills.

 Here was the message:

     Hello Yasuhiro,

+    Thank you for taking time to have the interview with Rassarin and Honda!

     I would like to give you a small exercise just to see how you are architecting things.
 It should be fairly easy and not take too long.
     Ideally I would prefer if you can make this in Ruby on Rails (in API Mode).
 But I'm also okay with node / typescript if you prefer.
     The project definition is voluntarily abstract, feel free to ask questions if there is something unclear.

     Project:
     Build an Ice Cream Truck!